 Ranked the #1 Franchise Law Firm in the U.S. (2025) by Entrepreneur Magazine, our attorneys represent emerging and growth-stage brands nationwide, ensuring your franchise structure accelerates deals and protects your brand.

-Franchising isn’t just a set of documents — it’s a transformation of your business model, brand, and growth strategy.
+It’s a legal transformation of your business model, brand, and revenue strategy, and it must begin with a franchise lawyer — not a consultant.
 Our franchise lawyers will guide you from your first Franchise Disclosure Document (FDD) to your first deal, and beyond.

 When you franchise your business, you’re granting independent owners — franchisees — the right to operate under your brand, using your systems, and paying you fees and royalties.